Daily calendar

 Make the daily layer easy to understand at first glance.

-Why publish a public daily calendar?
+Why use a public daily calendar?

 What is the difference between public and member daily guidance?